gravitational/quickstart/README.md

 ## Using application

-Login to the ops center, and use the installer
+Login to the ops center, and use it to install on AWS or OnPremise!